bavc/bavc-resources/gettingstarted.md

 ```
 gem update --system
 ```
-*note: you might need to run this with `sudo` if you get permissions errors*

 * Install the jekyll and bundler gems.
 ```
 gem install jekyll bundler
 ```
-*note: you might need to run this with `sudo` if you get permissions errors*

 ## Getting a local intance of the website running on your local server